-- 4.1 The Registrar can provide independent and impartial assistance in attempting to resolve disputes involving corporations.
-The focus of the Registrar's dispute assistance is on early intervention, rapid response and lasting resolution of disputes. - 4.2 The Registrar cannot offer a complete dispute resolution response to all requests.
-Priority is given when: - the corporation provides essential services

-- the corporation holds land - the corporation is not functioning because of the conflict - the corporation receives Commonwealth Government funding - the corporation has a large number of members - there is a public interest in resolving the dispute. - 4.3 In some cases the Registrar may, with the consent of the parties to a dispute, collaborate with other bodies or government agencies with policy or operational responsibility for the subject matter of a dispute.
-For example, a land council in relation to a native title dispute. - 4.4 How assistance is provided will depend on whether the dispute is internal (i.e. between directors, other officers or members of the corporation) or between a corporation and an unrelated party, but it can include:
+- 4.1 The Registrar can provide independent and impartial assistance to the resolution of certain disputes involving corporations, with the aim of achieving early intervention, rapid response and lasting resolution. - 4.2 The Registrar cannot offer a complete dispute resolution response to all requests.
+Priority is given when: - the corporation provides essential services - the corporation holds land - the corporation is not functioning because of the conflict - the corporation receives Commonwealth Government funding - the corporation has a large number of members - there is a public interest in resolving the dispute - the corporation holds or deals in large sums of money - the corporation makes or has made agreements affecting significant cultural heritage and native title matters. - 4.3 In some cases the Registrar may, with the consent of the parties to a dispute, collaborate with other bodies or government agencies with policy or operational responsibility for the subject matter of a dispute.
+For example, the Registrar may work with a native title representative body or native title service provider in relation to a native title dispute or assist in the referral of the matter to the National Native Title Tribunal. - 4.4 The kind of assistance provided by the Registrar will depend on whether the dispute is internal to the corporation or between a corporation and another party and can include: